-The author is a film-maker and writer who was asked to help a friend’s child, then aged 8, who had reading difficulties:-
+The author is a retired film-maker, teacher and writer who was asked to help a friend’s son, then aged 8, who had reading difficulties:-

 After two years, the child’s problems had been mitigated (not cured) by eye exercises and the author of this blog became very concerned about how little parents and teachers knew about tracking and how little help is available.

-The text of this whole blog is less than 14 pages long.
+The text of this whole blog is less than 20 pages long at the moment.

 Download and keep a copy for reference if it helps.
 Add your comments and criticisms, if you want, because they may help others.
 Thanks for reading it.